-How to reduce food waste in a restaurant?
+How to Reduce Kitchen Wastes in a Restaurant

 About 1.3 billion tons of food is wasted each year worldwide.
 Filling the earth is full of food that could be donated to charity or given to workers.
-Next to food, few other products such as papers (napkins, children’s drawing paper, etc.) and plastic are removed without reuse.
+Next to food, a few other products, such as paper (napkins, children’s drawing paper, etc.) and plastic, are removed without reuse.
 When was the last time you analyzed the portion size of the dishes?

 Restaurants are getting more information about ECO and are making changes to reduce their negative impact on the world.
 With garbage reduction, your restaurant can position itself as a friendly brand and perhaps even help save the lovely planet.
-Your restaurant must spend less money on replacing lost products and food, too.
+But, of course, your restaurant must spend less money on replacing lost products and food, too.

 Instead of placing napkin dispensers on the tables or giving guests five napkins to use for only three, give guests napkins that can be washed and reused.
 The same goes for tablecloths: Some child-friendly restaurants offer pull-out tablecloths, which consume a lot of paper.
 Either use the washable tablecloths or leave them alone (and give each child a piece of paper and crayons).
 As for menus, sticky menus, or fittings that can be reused, paper menus are easily spotted and need to be discarded regularly.

 If your restaurant uses silver or discarded fibers, make a plan to eliminate and reduce the waste generated by your restaurant.
-Install plasticware items with washable silverware, and stop providing customers with a straw unless requested.
+For example, install plasticware items with washable silverware, and stop providing customers with a straw unless requested.
 Also, look for new, grass-fed options that are better for nature, or try obsolete flights.

 POS systems allow employees to take orders digitally rather than write them down on paper to help reduce paper waste.
 POS programs also allow restaurateurs to keep track of inventory, which means it’s easier to know exactly what items need to be rearranged and how much each item is.
 This prevents excessive ordering, which can lead to overeating.